 Culinary Science combines the creativity of culinary arts and the science of food science to allow students to learn the planning and preparation needed for cuisine as well as create food dishes for the consumer market.
 This major is designed to complement study at a culinary institute.
+Students completing this program earn the degree Bachelor of Science in Agriculture.

 Possible Career Options